📝 All Notetag, Comments, Conditional Branch and Movement Route commands

 Return true if this event collided with an impassable tile within tileset B

-Case 9: checkCollide(this._eventId, 'impassable ABCD')
+Case 9: checkCollide(this._eventId, 'impassable ABCDE')

-checkRange(source, range, target, eyes direction, exception)
+checkRange(source, range, target, eyes direction, block region, exception)

 Check range from source to target, like a detection system